emlos/internautica.online/src/art/differences-of-opinion.md

     - poetry
 ---

-He tells her that the earth is flat—
+He tells her that the earth is flat—<br>
-He knows the facts, and that is that.
+He knows the facts, and that is that.<br>
-In altercations fierce and long
+In altercations fierce and long<br>
-She tries her best to prove him wrong.
+She tries her best to prove him wrong.<br>
-But he has learned to argue well.
+But he has learned to argue well.<br>
-He calls her arguments unsound
+He calls her arguments unsound<br>
-And often asks her not to yell.
+And often asks her not to yell.<br>
 She cannot win.
-He stands his ground.
+He stands his ground.<br>

 The planet goes on being round.